eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/DCM-Kit/adoption-view/use-case/business-process.md

 For a functional Capacity Group, the supplier must link it directly or indirectly to a Material Demand:

 - **Direct linking** means that the Capacity Group links at least one Material Demand
 - **Indirect linking** means that the Capacity Group links to another Capacity Group which links at least one Material Demand.
-This is also refered to as **nesting**.
+This is also referred to as **nesting**.

 #### Direct Linking